pu2clr/SI4735/README.md

 ![Installing from this repository](extras/images/install_lib_from_git_02.png)

 First, you have to download this library in zip format.
 [Click here](https://github.com/pu2clr/SI4735/archive/master.zip) to download.
+Click here](https://github.com/pu2clr/SI4735) to go to github repository.

+You migh need some old version (release) of this library.
+If so, [check this link](https://github.com/pu2clr/SI4735/releases).

 Unzip the SI4735.zip file in your Arduino Library folder.